Retaining Walls in Texas

 Frequently Asked Questions

-Do retaining walls require permits in Texas?
+Do retaining walls require permits and engineering in Texas?

 Common Situations